jameslafferty/Contact-Dialog/readme.txt

 4. When the link is clicked, the Contact Dialog will display.

 == Changelog ==
+= 0.2 =
+* i18n support added.
+* French translation added.

 = 0.1 =
 * First release.

 == Upgrade Notice ==
+= 0.2 =
+* Added i18n support for localization of the plugin.
+* Added French Translation (thank you to Frederick Marcoux for his hard work translating!).
 = 0.1 =
 * First release.

 == Internationalization (i18n) ==
-This plugin has not yet been translated.
+This plugin has been translated into the languages listed below.
 If you're interested in doing a translation into your language, please let me know.
+* fr_FR - French.
+Thank you to Frederick Marcoux for contributing!